xAirx/BookTracker/README.md

 # React Native BookTracker

+# Part 1: (Express and GraphQL adopted on Firebase Cloud Functions.

+## A project created with focus on:

+                Adventuring through Express, GraphQL

+##  A Frontend to be built with:

+                ReactNative, Expo CLI, RNNavigation 5.0, Hooks, ContextAPI, NativeBase - (Exploring Component Libraries) + Theming, Material UI.
+(Prototyping UI with builderX)

+## A Backend to be built with:

+                Express API combined with  GraphQL and Apollo  - Hosted on Firebase on "Cloud Functions" <br> <br>

+# Part 2:

-A project created with focus on Hooks and advantages with Firebase as an (BAAS) solution:
+## A project created with focus on Hooks and advantages with Firebase as an (BAAS) solution:

                 ReactNative, Expo CLI, RNNavigation 5.0, Hooks, ContextAPI, BuilderX, NativeBase
                 - (Exploring Component Libraries)